 Module Nine - Conducting Research on the Internet

 The Internet provides access to a wealth of information on countless topics contributed by people throughout the world.
-On the Internet, a user has access to a wide variety of services: vast information sources, lectronic mail, file transfer, interest group membership, interactive collaboration, multimedia displays, and more.
-The Internet consists primarily of a variety of access protocols.
-These include e-mail, FTP, HTTP, Telnet, and Usenet news.
-Many of these protocols feature programs that allow users to search for and retrieve material made available by the protocol.
-For background information on Internet access protocols, see A Basic Guide to the Internet.
-The Internet is not a library in which all its available items are identified and can be retrieved by a single catalog.
-In fact, no one knows how many individual files reside on the Internet.
-The number runs into a few billion and is growing at a rapid pace.
 The Internet is a self-publishing medium.
-This means that anyone with little or now technical skills and access to a host computer can publish on the Internet.
+This means that anyone with little or no technical skills and access to a host computer can publish on the Internet.
 It is important to remember this when you locate sites in the course of your research.
-Internet sites change over time according to the commitment and inclination of the creator.
-Some sites demonstrate an expert's knowledge, while others are amateur efforts.
-Some may be updated daily, while others may be outdated.
+Internet sites change over time according to commitment, and can be out-of-date or can be removed.
+Some sites demonstrate an expert's knowledge, while others are amateur efforts containing unproven assertions.
 As with any information resource, it is important to evaluate what you find on the Internet.
-For more information, see Evaluating Internet Resources.
-Also be aware that the addresses of Internet sites frequently change.
-Web sites can disappear altogether.
-Do not expect stability on the Internet.
-One of the most efficient ways of conducting research on the Internet is to use the World Wide Web.
+One of the most efficient ways of conducting research on the Internet is to use the World Wide Web search engines.
 Since the Web includes most Internet protocols, it offers access to a great deal of what is available on the Internet.
+It can also be used to share and develop ideas, collaborate, or used just to talk when research becomes lonely by using forums or emailing contacts or receiving email alerts and newsletters from professional bodies and expert sites.
+Access to IT and computers has made writing the research report, communication and checking drafts much easier than 30 years ago when there was no available email or computers!

 Module Ten - Research in Commerce and Industry